-The JSCP is a five-year global strategic plan (reviewed every two years) that operationalized the NMS.
+The JSCP is a five-year global strategic plan (reviewed every two years) that operationalizes the NMS.
 It is the Chairman's primary document to guide and direct the preparation and integration of Joint Force campaign and contingency plans.
 The JSCP establishes a common set of processes, products, priorities, roles, and responsibilities to integrate the Joint Force's global operations, activities, and investments from day-to-day campaigning to contingencies.
-The JSCP directs development of four types of campaign plans: Global Campaign Plans (GCP), Regional Campaign Plans (RCP), Functional Campaign Plans (FCP), and Combatant Command (CCMD) Campaign Plans (CCP).
+The JSCP directs the development of three types of campaign plans: Global Campaign Plans (GCP), Functional Campaign Plans (FCP), and Combatant Command (CCMD) Campaign Plans (CCP).

-In his role as the global integrator, the Chairman determines which challenges require GCPs.
+As the global integrator, the Chairman determines which challenges require GCPs.
 A GCP will address the most pressing transregional and multi-functional strategic challenges across all domains.
 GCPs look across geographic and functional CCMDs seams.
-Each GCP has an assigned coordinating authority that is the Combatant Commander (CCDR) with the preponderance of responsibility for a GCP.
+Each GCP has an assigned coordinating authority, the Combatant Commander (CCDR), with the preponderance of responsibility for a GCP.